datacommonsorg/docsite/custom_dc/quickstart.md

 ## Start the services {#start-services}

 1. If you are running on Windows or Mac, start Docker Desktop and ensure that the Docker Engine is running.
-1. Open a terminal window, and from the root directory (e.g. `website`), run the following command:
+1. Open a terminal window, and from the root directory, run the following command:

 ```shell
 docker run -it \